#1 Namibia Safaris

 Namibia shares its northern border with Zambia and Angola, with Botswana to the east and South Africa to the south and east.
 At a small bulge on the Zambezi River (a micro-border dividing Botswana and Zambia), one can cross over into Zimbabwe; a mere 200 meters separating the two countries.

 The country is vast and is one of the most sparsely populated in the world.
 The majority of tourists visiting Namibia chose to travel with a tour operator that is experienced in the delights and dangers of such a mystical place.
 Moafrika Tours offers tourists a once-in-a-lifetime experience; to criss-cross, the mighty rivers of Namibia, find out more about the desert-dwelling animals that have made the dry land their own and discover the warmth and hospitality of its people.

-Moafrika Tours also offer an array of incredible tours to iconic places in South Africa, like the Johannesburg tour, Soweto tour, Kruger safari tours, and the world-renowned Cape Winelands tour.
-A professional safari guide will take on a tour of Botswana; an experience that will be a lasting memory.
+MoAfrika Tours also offer an array of incredible tours to iconic places in South Africa, like the Johannesburg tour, Soweto tour, Kruger safari tours, and the world-renowned Cape Winelands tour.
+You can also combine some of these places with one of our .

 MOST POPULAR PLACES TO VISIT IN NAMIBIA WHILE ON A NAMIBIA SAFARI